-1. Confidential Communication.
+- Confidential Communication.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 If you want us to communicate with you in a special way, contact our Privacy Officer by emailing email@example.com with your request and details about how to contact you.
-All reasonable requests will be granted.

-6. Breach Notification.
-You have the right to be notified in the event that we (or a service provider of ours) discover a “breach” your unsecured PHI, which means that your PHI has been used or disclosed in a way that is inconsistent with law and results in it being compromised.
+- Breach Notification.
+You have the right to be notified in the event that we (or a service provider of ours) discover a “breach” of your PHI, which means that your PHI has been used or disclosed in a way that is inconsistent with law and results in it being compromised.

 - Paper Copy.
 You have the right to obtain a paper copy of this Notice from us at any time upon request.
 To obtain a paper copy of this notice, please contact us by calling 206-981-5834 or emailing us at firstname.lastname@example.org.